 - Frustrated by previous bad experiences with healthcare technology

-Your app design needs to acknowledge and address these emotional states.
+App design must acknowledge and address these emotional states.

-- Providing immediate feedback when users complete actions
+- Provide immediate feedback when users complete actions

-- Creating calming visual designs that reduce anxiety
+- Create calming visual designs that reduce anxiety

-- Offering multiple ways to access help or support
+- Offer multiple ways to access help or support

-Research shows that well-designed health apps don’t just improve user satisfaction—they actually improve health outcomes by encouraging better patient engagement and adherence to treatment plans.
+Research shows that well-designed health apps improve health outcomes by encouraging better patient engagement and adherence to treatment plans—not just user satisfaction.

 B2B vs B2C Healthcare Apps: Know the Difference